Begins 16 Oct 2017

 Build the capabilities to lead across national and international boundaries

-As today’s business landscape becomes increasingly global, organisations need leaders who can operate effectively anywhere in the world.
+As today’s business landscape becomes increasingly global, organisations need leaders who can operate effectively from anywhere in the world.
 Securing an international advantage requires executives capable of rapidly adapting to an ever-evolving, highly competitive global marketplace, mastering cross-cultural relationships and creating winning strategies that integrate both local and global perspectives.

 Leading Across Borders and Cultures is designed to provide a highly practical perspective on one of today’s most pressing business issues: how to lead in a complex, cross-border, multicultural environment.